Dawes PointLocation: Hickson Road, Circular Quay West

 After setting up his observatory on the tip of the rocky point to the west of Sydney Cove, Dawes was instructed to build a simple mud redoubt there for the storage of explosives near the observatory, which he did in March 1788.
 When HMS Supply was dispatched to the Cape of Good Hope to purchase much needed supplies, 8 guns from the Sirius were taken ashore and mounted at the Dawes Point fort to make as much room as possible for the purchases which it was hoped HMS Supply would bring back.

 These guns extended the fort's firepower to two brass 6 pounders and four iron 12 pounders.
 In 1819, Greenway was given the task of upgrading Dawes Point Battery, continuing the castellated "Gothick" theme.
-The new building as originally designed by Greenway was to be a much grander scheme of his Government buildings.
 Greenway's fort included a magazine and quarters for a garrison of soldiers and their commanding officer.

 It is believed that five 42-pound cannon at Dawes Point were installed in 1857 as part of Barney's upgrade.
 Their teak carriages bear the date 1856.
 Circular tracks for each were set into the bedrock in order to swivel each cannon about a 180 degree angle.
 The gun carriages were centred on a pivot, unlike the majority of cannon installed at this time at Fort Macquarie, Fort Denison, Mrs Macquarie's Point and Kirribilli that moved on a pivot located at the front of each carriage.
 The Dawes Point Battery ceased to function as a defence post by 1900 but remained intact until 1929 when it was demolished to make way for the Sydney Harbour Bridge.

 Recent archaeological digs uncovered the underground sections of the fort which have been preserved by the Sydney Harbour Foreshore Authority.
-The partial restoration and interpretation of the archaeological remains of the fort, including its powder magazine, gun battery and Officers' Quarters gives an impression of the fort's importance in the strategic defence of Sydney.
+The partial restoration and interpretation of the archaeological remains of the fort, which include its powder magazine, gun battery and Officers' Quarters, give an impression of the fort's importance in the strategic defence of Sydney.
 Central to the revitalisation are low stone walls, which create an impression of the fort as it stood in the 1850s, having been upgraded and re-designed to that state by colonial architect Francis Greenway.

 The current park was created after the completion of the Bridge and by the late 1930s five of the cannon from the battery were reinstated close to their original position as a reminder of the former battery.
 The site had an unexpected defence revival in 1941 when two anti-aircraft guns were mounted on top of the south pylon of the Harbour Bridge.

 Archaeological test trenches excavated by the Sydney Harbour Foreshore Authority in February 1995 revealed a potentially high rate of survival of remains of the battery.
 Further excavations uncovered the underground sections of the fort, which have since been restored by the Sydney Harbour Foreshore Authority.
-The partial restoration and interpretation of the archaeological remains of the fort, including its powder magazine, gun battery and Officers' Quarters gives an impression of the fort's former grandeur and importance in the strategic defence of Sydney.
 One of the fort's five cannon has been refurbished and reinstated to its original position.
 The fort's sandstone powder magazine has been fully restored with a combination of its original 2 tonne stones and recently quarried yellow-block sandstone from Pyrmont.

 Nearby, the footings of the fort's adjoining Officer's Quarters have been exposed, creating a virtual floor plan.
 One of the fort's five cannon has also been refurbished and reinstated to its original position.
 The fort's sandstone powder magazine (below) has been fully restored.